jiang-yi-siphty/ScenicMap/README.md

 # ScenicMap
 This is a scenic map app to present my coding skills in Swift.
 In the map view, long press the map can add a new custom scenic annotation.
 The new custom scenic will be stored in Firebase database.
-Other user can see the custom scenic after refresh the map view.
+Other users can see the custom scenic after refresh the map view.

 ## Orientation
 I have include all dependent cocoa pods in this repo.
 Please use Xcode to open the ScenicMap.xcworkspace.